fondlez/FonzAppraiser/README.md

 The original idea and implementation for this addon were by **[fondlez](https://github.com/fondlez)**.

-Ever leveled to 60 on a fresh, but low population server and are now faced with the daunting task of finding the initial gold to do ... anything?
+Ever leveled to max level on a fresh, but low population server and are now faced with the daunting task of finding the initial gold to do ... anything?
 This addon was written because I thought tracking my progress towards specific goals would be a lot more fun!
 I hope you find the same or even find other uses for